vortrixs/joomla-namespace-checker/README.md

 Pass the `--exclude` option to exclude directories and files.

 ```
-$ php joomlaNamespaceChecker.phar --exclude=/somepath/,somefile.php,some/other/path/ path/to/your/project
+$ php jnsc.phar --exclude=/somepath/,somefile.php,some/other/path/ path/to/your/project
 ```

 The exclusion is very basic so you might have to tweak the paths a bit, this also means wildcards like * are *not* supported.